 Steve Clevenger and his wife, Belinda, reside on Cleo Lane in Greensburg.
 He retired from Eastgate Electric Supply after 30 years where he worked in sales, purchasing, and served as president.

 Clevenger is a member of St. Mary’s Church and is involved in the Knights of Columbus, Gibault School, and Special Olympics.

 Clevenger is interested in serving on the nominating committee because he believes in making our community a better place and believes this opportunity will allow him to have an impact.

-Dennis Dickman and wife Vera reside on County Road 280 W. in Greensburg.
+Dennis Dickman and his wife, Vera, reside on County Road 280 W. in Greensburg.
 He worked as a material handler at Batesville Casket for 15 years and has farmed for 40 years in Decatur County.

 Marilyn Davis (late husband, Gary) resides on East Base Road in Greensburg.
-She has been active in the community through work and volunteerism.
+She has been an active member of the community through work and volunteerism, touching many lives.

-She has worked at Jackson’s Nursery, Rosemund Elementary School, Highpoint Orchard, and as an independent entrepreneur.
-Additionally, Davis has volunteered for New Directions and is an active member of St. Mary’s Church for 44 years.
+She has worked at Jackson’s Nursery, Rosemund Elementary School, Highpoint Orchard, and has been an independent entrepreneur (designing flowers, weddings and operating a cleaning service).
+Additionally, Davis has volunteered for New Directions, has been an active member of St. Mary’s Church for 44 years, serving in a number of capacities.
 She is also involved with St. Lawrence Auxiliary, Clinton Home Economics Club, Extension Homemakers, and the Decatur County Fair food auction.

-Davis looks forward to serving the members of DCREMC by staying involved and active in the community and continuing to learn more about the cooperative to make good, informed decisions.
+Davis looks forward to serving the members of Decatur County REMC by staying involved and active in the community and continuing to learn more about DCREMC to make good, informed decisions.